brian14708/wh-briefings/statements-releases/2021-08/2021-08-21-readout-of-president-biden-call-with-northeastern-governors-in-advance-of-hurricane-henri.md

 modified_time: 2021-08-21 19:09:20-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/21/readout-of-president-biden-call-with-northeastern-governors-in-advance-of-hurricane-henri/
 published_time: 2021-08-21 16:24:04-04:00
-title: Readout of President Biden Call with Northeastern Governors in Advance of Hurricane Henri
+title: "Readout of President\_Biden Call with Northeastern Governors in Advance of\
+  \ Hurricane\_Henri"
 ---

 This afternoon, President Biden convened a call with Northeastern